“I would highly recommend John as someone who will help the little guy, when he gets run over by the big guy.”

 “After looking at several attorneys to handle my case, I selected John.
 It was the best decision I could have made.”

-District Court Tax Suits
+Austin, TX District Court Tax Suits Lawyer

-I am John McDuff, attorney at law, with experience evaluating and prosecuting tax cases in tax court, U.S. district court, and the Fifth Circuit Court of Appeals in New Orleans. contact me to request a case evaluation if you are considering filing a district court tax suit, and call 512.457.1177 to schedule an appointment.
+The Law Office of John McDuff, P.C in Austin, TX has over 20 years of experience evaluating and prosecuting tax cases in tax court, U.S. district court, and the Fifth Circuit Court of Appeals.
+If you are considering filing a district court tax suit, contact John McDuff at 512.457.1177 to discuss your case.